Shawn-Will/Simple-SAIN-Report-App/CST242 FinalProject SAIN Report/ReadMe (2).txt

         -Executable .Jar file of the project

-Not included
-        -JUnit Testing
-                *I was not able to figure out what to test in this project

-Nonworking Parts:
-        -Updatable SAIN report for the Admin
-        -Viewable SAIN report by the Admin
-                *There is a popup menu that will display the student's information

 Known Bugs:
         -Needing to close the program before being able to login as a new user -Only first student is read in from the Binary file